team-checkr/fsharp-starter/README.md

 ### Task 7: A Model Checker for GCL

 TODO: it seems difficult to make this mandatory.
+Perhaps change the task such that it can be completed in class?